Acoustic analogies with general relativity, quantum fields, and thermodynamics: Unified acoustic theory

-Acoustically compact foreign bodies in the fluid introduce boundaries which violate the Lorentz invariance.
-Aeroacoustic quadrupole source in their vicinity reduces to dipole and, if the boundary is non-rigid, dipole source reduces to monopole, in the same manner as in Ffowcs Williams and Hawkings analogy.
-The second-order stress-energy tensor reduces to a vector current and the vector current to a scalar.
-Thus, if external forces are excluded, every charged particle in the acoustic analogy involves a boundary and positive and negative charges appear always in pairs (on the opposite sides of the compact body).
-Effects of boundaries on wave propagation outside the source region can also be included by adding a mass term to the Lagrangian of otherwise massless acoustic field.
-Such mass is spatially confined and breaks the Lorentz invariance.
+Acoustically compact foreign bodies in the fluid as well as the limits of the observable universe at the acoustic Planck scale introduce boundaries which violate the Lorentz invariance.
+An aeroacoustic quadrupole source in their vicinity reduces to dipole and, if the boundary is not rigid (that is, not a true, impenetrable boundary), a dipole source reduces to monopole, in the same manner as in the Ffowcs Williams and Hawkings analogy.
+If the boundary is stationary and rigid, the second-order stress-energy tensor reduces to the conserved four-vector current in eq.~(\ref{conserved_induced_current}), while if the stationary boundary is non-rigid, the four-vector current reduces to the scalar in eq.~(\ref{induced_monopole}).
+Therefore, if external forces are excluded, every analogue charge is induced by massive fluid particles acting on a compact boundary.